dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 **Census** is the process of collecting and counting data about a **population**.
 For example, to study the economic well-being of tribal people if you can collect some sample data then it is part of statistics.
 But if you collect data on the entire tribal population then it is a census.

-## What are observational and experimental data in Statistics?
+## What are observational data, and experimental data in Statistics?
-If you want to know whether there is any relationship between **overtime working** and **number of defects produced** then you collect the data and check the relationship.
+Observational Data: If you want to know whether there is any relationship between **overtime working** and **number of defects produced** then you collect the data and check the relationship.
 This collected data is observational data.
 Before collecting the data, we don't have any intention of experimenting.
 We just want to know.
 To establish the relationship just observation of existing data is enough.

-If you **change the number of working hours** then what is the impact of this on **number of defects produced**?
+Experimental Data: If you **change the number of working hours** then what is the impact of this on **number of defects produced**?
 This way, you experiment with different working hours, sometimes you increase the hours, and at other times you decrease the hours.
 This collected data is experimental data.
 Before collecting the data I have intension to experiment.
 In one experiment, we increased the number of working hours and then noted the number of defects.
 In another experiment, we decreased the number of working hours and then noted the number of defects.
 To establish this relationship you need to experiment multiple times.

 ## Are statistical measures and statistical methods the same?